awsdocs/amazon-eks-user-guide/doc_source/lbc-manifest.md

    aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4
    ```

    If output is returned, then you already have an IAM OIDC provider for your cluster\.
 If no output is returned, then you must create an IAM OIDC provider for your cluster\.
-For more information, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
+For more information, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

 1. Copy the following contents to your device\.
 Replace `111122223333` with your account ID\.
 Replace `region-code` with the AWS Region that your cluster is in\.
 Replace `EXAMPLED539D4633E53DE1B71EXAMPLE` with the output returned in the previous step\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.
 After replacing the text, run the modified command to create the `load-balancer-role-trust-policy.json` file\.